Microplastics and human health: Occupational exposure

-Incidental generation of MNPs is mechanical or environmental degradation or industrial processes such as plastic manufacturing (heating and chemical condensation) and intentional generation of MNPs occur during 3D printing.
+Workplace exposure can be at a high concentration for the duration of a shift, and thus short-term, whereas exposure outside of work is at low concentration and long-term.
+For instance, the concentration of worker exposure from extrusion 3D printers is orders of magnitude higher than the general population (e.g., 4×10^{10} particles per cubic meter [m^{3}] versus 50 particles per m^{3} in the general environment).

 The main route of workplace exposure is acute inhalation.
-Workplace exposure can be high concentration and lasting the duration of a shift and thus short-term whereas exposure outside of work is at low concentration and long-term.
-The concentration of worker exposure is orders of magnitude higher than the general population (e.g., 4×10^{10} particles per cubic meter [m^{3}] from extrusion 3D printers versus 50 particles per m^{3} in the general environment).
+Plastics are extensively used in the construction and renovation industry.
+Airborne microplastic dust is produced during renovation, building, bridge and road reconstruction.
+High chronic exposure to aerosolized MNPs also occurs in the synthetic textile industry, the flocking industry, and the plastics industry, especially in vinyl chloride and polyvinyl chloride (PVC) manufacturers.

-High chronic exposure to aerosolized MNPs occur in the synthetic textile industry, the flocking industry, and the plastics industry, especially in vinyl chloride and polyvinyl chloride manufacturers.
+In manufacturing, there is risk of exposure to both intentionally and incidentally generated MNPs.
+For instance, MNPs are intentionally generated during 3D printing but can also be incidentally generated due to mechanical or environmental degradation, or through industrial processes such as plastic manufacturing (heating and chemical condensation).